emagiz/emdocs/mds/microlearning/crashcourse-platform-design-what-is-a-message-mapping.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--context-menu-es-mapping.png"></p>

-Selecting one of the above options will lead you to an overview similar to the one I show below
+Selecting one of the above options will lead you to an overview similar to the one shown below.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--message-mapping-overview.png"></p>